MedBlog

 Managing metastatic disease

 If metastatic disease is detected, numerous options are available, depending on the circumstances of each individual patient.
-These options include:

-• Liver-directed therapy: In patients who have a relatively small amount of metastatic disease limited to the liver, we work closely with our interventional radiology team to consider highly specialized treatments that locally deliver chemotherapy, immunotherapy, radioactive beads, or other forms of local treatment directly to the liver to spare other parts of the body from unnecessary side effects.
+In patients who have a relatively small amount of metastatic disease limited to the liver, we work closely with our interventional radiology team to consider highly specialized treatments that locally deliver chemotherapy, immunotherapy, radioactive beads, or other forms of local treatment directly to the liver to spare other parts of the body from unnecessary side effects.
 In occasional situations, surgical resection of liver metastasis can be considered.

-• Systemic treatments: In patients with more extensive metastatic disease, we usually recommend systemic therapies delivered by mouth or by intravenous infusion.
-Traditional chemotherapy is rarely used anymore.
-Rather, we use innovative forms of targeted molecular therapy and immunotherapy, where the patient’s own immune system is activated against the cancer.
-About half of patients with metastatic uveal melanoma have a particular immune marker called HLA-A*02:01 that may qualify them for tebentafusp (Kimmtrak), the only therapy approved by the Food and Drug Administration for metastatic uveal melanoma.
-Patients also have access to a variety of clinical trials to evaluate other promising therapies.
+For patients with more extensive metastatic disease, we usually recommend systemic therapies delivered by mouth or by intravenous infusion.
+Rather than traditional chemotherapy, we more frequently use innovative forms of targeted molecular therapy and immunotherapy, in which the patient’s own immune system is activated against the cancer.

-At the forefront of uveal melanoma research
+The future of uveal melanoma research

+UTSW and the Harold C. Simmons Comprehensive Cancer Center offer multiple clinical trials for adult patients with uveal melanoma.
 Clinical studies are crucial in advancing the treatment of uveal melanoma.
 In these trials, patients get access to promising new therapies before they are widely available to the general public while helping us to further our understanding of the disease.

 Our program is focused on rapidly growing our portfolio of clinical trials to advance the development of new therapies and offer patients additional treatment options.
 Key to this work is our collaborative networking with other uveal cancer specialists throughout the U.S. within the Cooperative Ocular Oncology Group (COOG).
 Dr. Harbour founded the COOG in 2007, and it has grown into a robust network of medical centers and uveal melanoma experts across the country.
 Through COOG, we can work together to offer patients exceptional care where, how, and when they need it.